spryker/spryker-docs/docs/scos/dev/architecture/programming-concepts.md

 To isolate objects between the software layers in Spryker, every software layer in a module has its own Factory.
 The only exception the Presentation layer that does not have objects, only templates.
 So, there are Persistence Factories, Business Factories, and Communication Factories.

 Glue, Client, and Service application layers have their own Factories as well.
 Yves can have a Factory when needed.
-However, it is not enforced by the Spryker architecture as, in many cases, it is not needed for the front-end presentation logic.
+However, it is not enforced by the Spryker architecture as, in many cases, it is not needed for the frontend presentation logic.

 ## Query Container